Vandivier/rescopl/README.md

 Utilize check boxes to choose which kinds of notifications you want to see.
 Turn all notifications off, follow certain projects, follow certain users or groups, or follow all activity you are allowed to see.
 See notifications only in the app or in your inbox.
 Add a second inbox so it doesn't have to use your academic address.

+**Audience Control**

+Like Facebook, control who is allowed to view or be notified of your contributed ideas.
+Select particular users or leverage user groups.
+Choose whether your idea is public or private.
+Everything is private by default.
+Audience settings can be edited over time.

 **3-View Idea Page**

 Each idea you submit will have a discussion page with three views.
 The default view is a summary view which displays the users who have voted, the direction of their vote, and their aggregated reputation.
 Note that this is different from Reddit or other social sites.
 Other sites present your aggregate score, but they do not detail the underlying users and votes.
 This is important in case you want to drill down and elicit feedback directly.